-Property is separated from the boundaries of the river valley by a road or lane with traffic counts equal to or less than 5,000.
+Property is separated from the boundaries of the river valley by a lane or one or more roads with traffic counts equal to or less than 5,000.
 This separation may also include parks, green spaces, wooded areas, walking trails and golf courses.